 MHS Website Terms and Conditions of Use

-The MHS website was created to foster the widespread distribution of information about Manitoba’s history and, as such, most of its contents may be used without charge.
+The MHS website was created to foster the widespread distribution of information about Manitoba’s history and, as such, most of its contents may be used for non-commercial purposes without charge.
 We ask only that you explicitly acknowledge the Manitoba Historical Society and, where applicable, the author of the specific page being cited whenever you use information from our website.

 In a few cases, such as if you will be using information from the MHS website in a publication (see below), written permission is required.
 Please contact the MHS Webmaster for more information.